 Have you traveled to Ho Chi Minh City, Vietnam?
 If yes, I hope you enjoy your trip to the city.
 Otherwise, I suggest you spend a visit there.
 It’s not just the most developed city of Vietnam, but its lively life will attract anyone who loves something vibrant.
-So, in case you plan to come back or travel to Ho Chi Minh City, aka Saigon, here is some general info that I believe will make your journey more enjoyable.
+So, in case you plan to come back or firstly travel to Ho Chi Minh City, aka Saigon, here is some necessary info that I believe will make your journey more enjoyable and a lot of fun.

 A Very Quick Catch-up About Ho Chi Minh City